TNO-MST/c2sim-server/docs/content/security/openid.md

 The client secret is a shared secret used by confidential clients to authenticate with the identity provider.

-> ⚠ **Security Notice**
+!!! warning

->
+    **Security Notice**

-> - The client secret must **never** be exposed in frontend or browser-based applications.
+    - The client secret must **never** be exposed in frontend or browser-based applications.
-> - It must only be stored securely on backend systems.
+    - It must only be stored securely on backend systems.

 ---

 ## OpenID Configuration Discovery

-The C2SIM client can the OpenID Connect Discovery mechanism instead of directly configuring the token endpoint.
+The C2SIM client can use the [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html) instead of directly configuring the OIDC `token endpoint`.

 For Keycloak, the discovery endpoint has the following format: